Income

 Under UK law it is not possible to operate protected cells

-but the Inland Revenue requires an open annuity to be purchased
+but the Inland Revenue requires open annuities to be purchased

 from a EU insurance company.
 This being the case, many open